moby/moby/docs/reference/commandline/dockerd.md

-      --log-opt value                         Default log driver options for containers (default map[]) --max-concurrent-downloads int          Set the max concurrent downloads for each pull (default 3) --max-concurrent-uploads int            Set the max concurrent uploads for each push (default 5) --mtu int                               Set the containers network MTU --oom-score-adjust int                  Set the oom_score_adj for the daemon (default -500) -p, --pidfile string                        Path to use for daemon PID file (default "/var/run/docker.pid")
+      --log-opt value                         Default log driver options for containers (default map[]) --max-concurrent-downloads int          Set the max concurrent downloads for each pull (default 3) --max-concurrent-uploads int            Set the max concurrent uploads for each push (default 5) --metrics-addr string                   Set address and port to serve the metrics api (default "") --mtu int                               Set the containers network MTU --oom-score-adjust int                  Set the oom_score_adj for the daemon (default -500) -p, --pidfile string                        Path to use for daemon PID file (default "/var/run/docker.pid")